-Bellevue Place Education Trust has benefitted significantly from the commitment of time and resources provided by the two founding organisations.
+Bellevue Place Education Trust has benefited significantly from the commitment of time and resources provided by the two founding organisations.
 As a start-up Trust, there was no existing infrastructure or personnel.
 Six years since being established, Bellevue Place Education Trust has grown to become a strong school operator establishing seven successful primary schools.
 The two organisations continue to share their combined expertise with the Trust and its schools.

 Bellevue Education and Place Group are deemed to be related parties to Bellevue Place Education Trust as set out in the Academies Financial Handbook, and therefore act in accordance with the Department for Education’s guidance in this respect.

 A review of related party transactions in academies, published in November 2014, provides a helpful overview to how Related Party Transactions should be identified, managed and reporting.

 - Related parties arise where one party has control or influence over the other, or where the parties are subject to common control.
 Accounting standards require transactions between related parties to be disclosed in company financial statements as related party transactions.

 - Such transactions are permitted under company law, charity law and under the Academies Financial Handbook, provided that open and transparent procurement procedures have been followed, and any potential conflicts of interest are adequately and appropriately managed.